 - Power Pose—making a confident posture pose for 2 minutes.
 Although there is a vigorous debate on the science behind this, Dr. Amy Cuddy’s 2012 TED talk on “Your body language shapes who you are,” viewed nearly 40 million times, argues that making a confident posture regularly for two minutes increases confidence through raised testosterone levels and lowered cortisol levels.

-The fields of medicine, psychology, neuroscience, and economics that inform us about our bodies and the influences of biological chemicals is changing and advancing at an exciting pace.
+The fields of medicine, psychology, neuroscience, and economics that inform us about our bodies and the influences of biological chemicals are changing and advancing at an exciting pace.
 The above discussion has summarized some of the more significant findings of the relation of hormones and other chemicals to our social behaviors.
 Leaders don’t need to be biological scientists to be effective, but a basic understanding of those internal processes going on inside of us and the people with whom we interact will benefit our ability to inspire and lead!

 Copyright © 2017 by Robert Cummings All rights reserved.